jgerstmayr/EXUDYN/README.rst

    \ ``sudo python3 setup.py bdist_wheel``\

+\ **Exudyn under Ubuntu / WSL**\ :

++  Note that Exudyn also nicely works under WSL (Windows subsystem for linux; tested for Ubuntu18.04) and an according xserver (VcXsrv).
++  Just set the display variable in your .bashrc file accordingly and you can enjoy the OpenGL windows and settings.
++  It shall be noted that WSL + xserver works better than on MacOS, even for tkinter, multitasking, etc.!
+So, if you have troubles with your Mac, use a virtual machine with ubuntu and a xserver, that may do better

+\ **Exudyn under Raspberry Pi 4b**\ :

++  Exudyn also compiles under RaspberryPi 4b, Ubuntu Mate 20.04, Python 3.8; current version should compile out of the box using \ ``python3 setup.py install``\  command.
++  Performance is quite ok and it is even capable to use all cores (but you should add a fan!)
++  => this could lead to a nice cluster project!

 \ **KNOWN issues for linux builds**\ :

 +  Using \ **WSL2**\  (Windows subsystem for linux), there occur some conflicts during build because of incompatible windows and linux file systems and builds will not be copied to the dist folder; workaround: go to explorer, right click on 'build' directory and set all rights for authenticated user to 'full access'